ginstrom/paladin-novel/manuscript/chapter-15.md

 "And now?"
 Gond asked, though he suspected he already knew the answer.

-"Now we have the Liberator," Maera said simply.
+"Now we have the Healer of the Hills," Maera said simply.
 "The paladin who stands against the slave trade, who offers hope to the hopeless and protection to the innocent.
 The man who proved that divine power still flows to those worthy of it."

 Gond felt the familiar stirring of divine energy, responding to the faith and hope radiating from those around him.
 But beneath it was something else—a growing awareness of the scope of what was being offered to him.